-How can you tell when someone with a long term lung condition is entering the last stage of life?
+How can you tell when someone with a long-term lung condition is entering the last stage of life?
 On this page, we explain the physical signs of the final stages and ways these symptoms can be controlled.
 We also explain what to expect in the final days.

 As people reach the final stages of long-term lung disease there are often typical physical changes.
-But it’s not always easy to predict when the actual end of life will occur.
+But it’s not always easy to predict when life will come to an end.

-Each persons experience at the end of life is different.
-What might happen to one person might not happen to another.
-Also, the presence of one or more of these symptoms doesn’t necessarily mean someone is close to death.
-They might have been part of your life for months or years before.
+Each person’s experience at the end of life is different.
+Experiencing these symptoms doesn’t necessarily mean someone is close to death.

-Most long-term lung conditions get worse gradually over several years.
+Most long-term lung conditions get gradually worse over several years.
 The most common symptom is feeling increasingly out of breath.
 Some people’s breathing might get worse much more quickly, over weeks or months.
-This is particularly true of interstitial lung diseases, such as idiopathic pulmonary fibrosis.
+This is particularly true of interstitial lung diseases, such as IPF.

-For those in the end-stage of a lung condition, there is a noticeable, gradual worsening of their breathing.
-After each flare-up, their lung function doesn’t quite get back to the level it was before the flare-up, and their breathing becomes a bit more difficult.
+For those in the final stages of a lung condition, breathing becomes noticeably worse.
+After each flare-up, or exacerbation, their lung function doesn’t quite get back to the level it was before and breathing becomes more difficult.

 Other symptoms might include a troublesome cough, poor appetite, chest pain and disturbed sleep patterns.